zhukuan042/E15190-Unified-Analysis-Framework/README.md

 To be written.
 ## The E15190Reader Framework
 ### Framework Description
 The framework allows to handle data of the E15190 experiment, with HiRAEVTMapper data structures, by including all the existing calibrations and detector analysis tools.
+The framework is fully versatile since it allows to include any possible combination of existing detectors in the analysis, and any possible combination of required calibrations.
+One of the most important features of the framework is the production of new calibrated data structures